DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/postgresql/04c-subquery.markdown

 4. Using SubQuery inline view
 5. Lateral Subqueries
 6. SubQuery as predicate in where clause
-    1. Using Single-Row Comparison
-    2. Using `IN` predicate to handle multiple values
-    3. Using `EXIST` operator
-    4. Using `ANY` & `SOME` predicate to handle multiple values
-    5. Using `ALL` predicate to handler multiple values

 OK langsung aja kita ke pembahasan yang pertama